Stuart Forster outlines things to do in Warkworth, Northumberland.

 Locals like to tell visitors that Rumour, scene setting in Shakespeare’s Henry IV, Part II, refers to Warkworth’s castle as a “worm-eaten hold of ragged stone.”
 The Bard, it seems, was employing a healthy dose of poetic license.
 The keep, now under the management of English Heritage, looks to be in decent shape even today.
 Opening times vary, according to the season, so it’s worth calling +44 (0) 1665 711423 to check when the castle opens to the public

-Warkworth is 29 miles north of Newcastle-upon-Tyne, whose Theatre Royal has hosted many performances by the Royal Shakespeare Company.
+Warkworth is 29 miles north of Newcastle-upon-Tyne, whose Theatre Royal has hosted numerous performances by the Royal Shakespeare Company.
 That opens possibilities for weekends featuring an afternoon or evening at the theatre plus walks along the region’s desolate, beautiful beaches or up in the greenery of the Northumberland National Park.

 Harry Hotspur and Warkworth

 For Shakespeare, Warkworth was the stronghold of Harry Hotspur.
 His character was based on Henry Percy, who plotted to overthrow King Henry IV and died in 1403 at the Battle of Shrewsbury.
 The castle was of strategic value during the thirteenth and fourteenth centuries, a period in which the Scots and English frequently clashed.

 Exploring on foot, I discovered another couple of other fascinating remnants from the medieval period in Warkworth.
-One is a rare, fourteenth century fortified bridge, which once controlled entry to the town over the river Coquet.
+One is a rare, fourteenth-century fortified bridge, which once controlled entry to the town over the river Coquet.
 A road bridge built in 1961 allows drivers to catch a glimpse as they sweep past the A1068.

 Lord Bertram de Bothal is said to have killed the woman he was betrothed to and his brother.
 You’ll see a Latin inscription reading Fuerent mihi lacrymae peres nocte et die which translates as ‘tears have been my portion day and night’.
 Wooden rowing boats provide transport to the medieval site, across the swirling Coquet.